pikulo-kama/SaveGemSynchronizer/README.md

 - ✅ Download the latest save files from the drive
 - ✅ Easy-to-use desktop UI (Tkinter)
 - ✅ Works for any game where saves are stored locally
-- ✅ Has XBOX Live integration to see if any friends are currently playing
+- ✅ Show if any players are currently in the game
 - ✅ Just to not mess anything up we do backup of your save before replacing it with the one from drive (just in case...)

 ---